 Scottsdale's main surface water supply comes from the Colorado River.
-It is transported through the Central Arizona Project canal to the CAP Water Treatment Plant at the Scottsdale Water Campus.
+It is transported through the Central Arizona Project canal to the CAP Water Treatment Plant at the Scottsdale Water Campus in northern Scottsdale.

-The CAP Plant, which can treat up to 70 million gallons of water a day, is actually three distinct facilities.
-CAP I and II use a conventional water treatment process, which includes pretreatment, coagulation/ flocculation, sedimentation. filtration and disinfection.
+The CAP Plant, which can treat up to 70 million gallons of water per day, is actually three distinct facilities in one.
+CAP I and II use a conventional water treatment process, which includes pretreatment, coagulation/ flocculation, sedimentation, filtration and disinfection.
 Water at CAP III is treated with ultrafiltration membrane technology and disinfection.
 The CAP Plant uses granular activated carbon to improve taste and odor and treat for disinfection byproducts.

-We also receive surface water from the Verde and Salt rivers watersheds, which is transported by the Salt River Project to the Chaparral Water Treatment Plant.
-The Chaparral WTP uses ultrafiltration membranes and granular activated carbon and has a treatment capacity of 27 million gallons a day.
+We also receive surface water from the Verde and Salt rivers watersheds, which is transported by the Salt River Project to the Chaparral Water Treatment Plant located near the intersection of Hayden Road and East McDonald Drive.
+The Chaparral WTP uses ultrafiltration membranes and granular activated carbon and has a treatment capacity of 27 million gallons a day. ●